clicon/clixon-docs/backend.rst

    Any resources allocated in the begin callback should be released at this point.
    When the callback returns, the transaction is complete.

+commit_failed
+   This callback is called in case of commit callback failure, run once and will be followed by an revert callback.
+   The code placed here is capable for incremental rollback of the "prints" that were made by failed commit callback.

 revert
    When the revert callback is called the plugin must revert the system to the state prior (atomicity) to the beginning of the transaction.
 The transaction